query_builder#

 stdev(column, low, high, name=None, mechanism=StdevMechanism.DEFAULT)#

-Returns a standard deviation query that is ready to be evaluated.
+Returns a standard deviation query ready to be evaluated.

 Note